 Covid-19 Update: The hotel is temporarily closed and will reopen on January 1.
 They're still taking reservations, with free cancellations until December 31.
 Here are their new health and safety protocols.

 One wouldn't expect Allston, Boston's hippest neighborhood, to be right across the river from Cambridge, with its Harvard Ivy Leaguers, post-grad millennials, and middle-class families.
 But surprisingly, this is where Harvard Business School sits alongside the city’s best ethnic restaurants, vintage dive bars, and intimate rock clubs where well-known indie rock bands booked their first gigs — all within a one-mile radius.
 The latest addition to the cobblestone streets is Studio Allston, an eye-catching boutique hotel with vibrant murals, outdoor fireplaces, in-room arcade games, and a popular outdoor Cuban bar that serves fresh mojitos.
-Shaking up the tired old college hotel scene, Allston offers a hip, laid-back retreat from Boston's prestige at a wallet-friendly rate of $99 per night.
+Shaking up the tired old college hotel scene, Allston offers a hip, laid-back retreat from Boston's prestige at wallet-friendly rates that can go as low as $99 per night.
 Save your pennies for that Ivy League tuition.

 At a Glance